If you've blocked our ad, please consider unblocking it.

 In 2014, Pokémon designer Muneo Saitō released an image as part of material for a then-upcoming lecture she held on character design.
 This was an early (undated) design for what would potentially become Raikou, one of the three legendary beasts, all of which Saitō designed.

-Initially, the games were announced as Pokémon 2, then lengthened to Pokémon 2: Gold and Silver.
+At some point during late 1996, the games were announced as Pokémon 2.
+Some time later, the games' titles would be lengthened to Pokémon 2: Gold and Silver.
 Four Pokémon were initially shown in CoroCoro Comic – Ho-Oh, Slowking, Ampharos, and Donphan.
 The games were intended to be for Game Boy, with Super Game Boy support.

 Add information from the Official Pokémon Fanbook (JP).

 In May, a guide called ポケットモンスター公式ファンブック (Pocket Monsters Official Fanbook) was published by Shogakukan.
 It contained new details about the upcoming Pokémon titles, including an interview with director Satoshi Tajiri and producer Tsunekazu Ishihara.

 In the interview, Satoshi Tajiri gave a few details about the games' story:

 The protagonist begins collecting Pokémon when he hears rumours about a certain boy in Kanto Province who completed his entire Pokédex.
 That's where the story starts.